Mallika786/Mallika786/README.md

 ## Introduction
 Hello!
 I'm Mallika Muskan, a 3rd-year IT student with a passion for exploring new technologies and programming languages.
-I have a solid foundation in various programming languages such as HTML, CSS, JavaScript, C++, C, and Python.
+I have a basic knowledge in various programming languages such as C++, C, and Python.
 I believe in continuous learning and staying up-to-date with the latest trends in the tech industry.

 ## Interests
 I am enthusiastic about diving into new projects and pushing my boundaries to learn and grow as a developer.
 I am particularly interested in web development, where I enjoy creating visually appealing and user-friendly interfaces.
 I am also open to exploring other domains within the field of IT and am eager to expand my knowledge and skills.